 The strategy matters most in moments like these:

-- you have a year where liquidity matters and you want to sell intelligently
+• a year where liquidity matters and selling intelligently is the goal

-- you built a meaningful loss bank in prior years and now want to use it deliberately
+• a meaningful loss bank built in prior years is ready to be used deliberately

 That is the real payoff of disciplined TLH.
 The harvest is not the finish line.
 The future flexibility is.